 - Excellence in Distance Teaching Education, United States Distance Learning Association (USDLA)

-To be considered for acceptance into a certificate or degree program, students must hold a high school diploma or a General Education Development (GED) certificate.
-UMass Lowell's Division of Online and Continuing Education operates on a rolling admissions basis.
-Each application is reviewed when the student's file is complete.
-Students must be admitted to a degree or certificate program in order to be eligible for most financial aid.
+Admission is open to students who have earned a high school diploma or GED.
+UMass Lowell's Online and Continuing Education programs operate on a rolling admissions basis.
+There is no application deadline, and each application is reviewed when the student's file is complete (i.e. once UMass Lowell has received your completed application and your official transcripts).
+Students must be admitted to an eligible degree or certificate program in order to be considered for most financial aid.

 University of Massachusetts Lowell

 Note: Students who have attended schools outside of the United States must have their transcripts evaluated by the World Education Services (WES).

 After you apply, you will receive a confirmation email.

 Once your application and all transcripts have been received, you will receive an admissions decision.
 Call 800-480-3190 to speak with a UMass Lowell academic advisor.